 Do not use or store flammable products such as gasoline, solvents or adhesives in the same room or area near the water heater.

-Keep flammable products: 1. far away from heater, 2. in approved containers,

-3. tightly closed and 4. out of children's reach.
-Water heater has a main burner and pilot flame.
-The pilot flame:

-- which can come on at any time and - will ignite flammable vapors.
+Keep flammable products: 1. far away from heater, 2 in approved containers burner and pilot flame.
+The pilot flame: 1. which can come on at